citicashio/citicash/src/wallet/api/Readme.md

 - amount - unsigned int; Amount for this destination.
 - address - string; Address for this destination.
 Base58 representation of the public keys.
 - type - string; Transfer type: "out"

-- pending array of transfers:
+pending array of transfers:
 - txid - string; Transaction ID for this transfer.
 - payment_id - string; Payment ID for this transfer.
+- alias; transfer alias
 - height - unsigned int; 0, this transfer is not yet confirmed in a block.
 - timestamp - unsigned int; POSIX timestamp for when this transfer was sent.
 - amount - unsigned int; Amount transferred.